Tips & Trick

 To elevate the look of our bench, we’ll add some decorative trim to the side panels.
 Cut pieces of 11/16″ cove molding to fit around the inside edges of the panels, mitering the corners for a seamless look.
 Attach the trim using a brad nailer.

-See more 🎁: Build Your Own DIY Floating Desk: A Step-by-Step Guide
+See more 🎁: Build Your Own Hanging Herb Garden: A Step-by-Step DIY Guide

 Once the trim is in place, it’s time to give our bench a smooth and durable finish.
 Sand all surfaces thoroughly and apply several coats of semi-gloss white paint, allowing ample drying time between coats.